3.4 Real Estate Acquiree Financial Statements Required in SEC Filings

 - Nonregistrant financial statements (or other entities’ financial statements) in accordance with the guidance in Regulation S-X, Rule 3-05 or Rule 3-14, on acquisitions of businesses or real estate operations, respectively.
 Such financial statements may need to be provided, for example, if some of the spun-off assets were acquired recently.
 The staff reminded registrants that in these circumstances, the measurement basis for the significance test under Rule 3-05 or Rule 3-14 would be the carve-out financial statements and not the prior entity.

-registrants must present detailed supplemental information about real estate
+under which registrants must present detailed supplemental information about real

-investments and accumulated depreciation.
-The staff observed that many registrants
+estate investments and accumulated depreciation.
+The staff observed that many

-have had difficulties in obtaining some of the required information.
-In these cases,
+registrants have had difficulties in obtaining some of the required information.
+In

-the SEC has considered waiver requests to (1) disclose certain cost information
+these cases, the SEC has considered waiver requests to (1) disclose certain cost

-prospectively or (2) provide levels of aggregated information when a significant
+information prospectively or (2) provide levels of aggregated information when a

-other than real estate (e.g., involving assets such as cell towers, data centers,
+in industries other than real estate (e.g., involving assets such as cell towers,

-and billboards).
-Further, for REIT conversions that do not involve traditional real
+data centers, and billboards).
+Further, for REIT conversions that do not involve

-estate companies, the staff noted that the disclosure requirements for real estate
+traditional real estate companies, the staff noted that the disclosure requirements

-assets have not been appropriately considered.
-The staff suggested that such
+for real estate assets have not been appropriately considered.
+The staff suggested

-registrants should strive to comply with the spirit of the disclosure requirements
+that such registrants should strive to comply with the spirit of the disclosure

-when considering their unique assets (e.g., portfolio occupancy, effective rents,
+requirements when considering their unique assets (e.g., portfolio occupancy,

-material tenant concentrations, category and physical location of the assets,
+effective rents, material tenant concentrations, category and physical location of

 Because REIT transactions (including REIT spin and REIT conversion